gilliancoughlan/supermarket_matlab/README.md

 # 4. Visualizating_data (Allocentric map response for group error)
  Blue circles are for the correct location.
 Red circles indicate the mean drop error in the group

-# 5. Visualizating_data (Heatmap indicates centre vs. peripheral environment)
+# 5. Visualizating_data (Heatmap)
+indicates centre vs. peripheral map response